SayNode/FondueSwap/README.md

 - In mint, do it so it receives the price and not the tick.
 We can do this using the function getTickAtSqrtRatio in the TickMath library

+## Testing

+- see if rewards for providing liquidity should be

 ## IMPORTANT - TO DO

 To reduce contract size, create a separate contract and interface that will have the